Generalized toric codes on twisted tori for quantum error correction: Algebraic methods for error-correcting codes

 Accordingly, Theorem~\ref{thm: maximal logical dimension} on a twisted torus becomes: \begin{theorem} On the torus with the twisted periodic boundary condition labeled by $\vec{a}_1 = (0, \alpha)$ and $\vec{a}_2 = (\beta, \gamma)$, the stabilizer codes parameterized by polynomials $f(x,y)$ and $g(x,y)$ in Eq.~\eqref{eq: stabilizer} has logical dimension

-\end{theorem} This theorem allows us to compute the code parameters without the need to construct large parity-check matrices, whose rank computation is typically costly, in contrast to the more efficient Gr\"obner basis method described above.
+\end{theorem} {\change Theorem~\ref{thm: k on twisted torus} extends Corollary 4.5 of Ref.~\cite{haah_module_13} to twisted tori.} This theorem allows us to compute the code parameters without the need to construct large parity-check matrices, whose rank computation is typically costly, in contrast to the more efficient Gr\"obner basis method described above.

 Next, we consider several applications of this theorem. \begin{example} {\bf $\mathbf{[[144, 12, 12]]}$ code.} We consider the previous Example~\ref{example: -1 -3 3 -1 generalized TC on infinite plane} of the $(3,-3)$-BB code on a (untwisted) $12 \times 6$ torus.
 According to Theorem~\ref{thm: k on twisted torus}, we compute the Gr\"obner basis of the ideal